 Fine Dining & Drinks: The obvious choice for luxury dining is The Inn at Little Washington’s Restaurant, the only 3-Star Michelin restaurant in Virginia or even the greater D.C. area.
 Helmed by James Beard-winning chef Patrick O’Connell, the restaurant has been rated the number 1 inn in North America and number 2 in the world in Travel + Leisure Magazine’s World’s Best Awards.
 Other local upscale dining options include Griffin Tavern and Foster Harris House.

-The Inn at Little Washington Restaurant (Washington)
+image courtesy of The Inn at Little Washington

 Upscale Activities: Traverse Skyline Drive, the winding scenic drive that runs through Shenandoah National Park.
 One of the park’s four entrances is only a few miles from the inn, giving you a prime access point to the route.
 Stop along the way to hike through some of Virginia’s most magnificent landscapes.

 Spend a day wine tasting when you visit The Inn at Little Washington.
-The Faquier County Wine Trail stretches north of Washington and has almost 30 wineries and cideries, including Linden Vineyards, Delaplane Cellars, Philip Carter Winery, and RdV Vineyards, an exclusive appointment-only winery where your visit entails an in-depth tour of the property and a tasting paired with locally-sourced cheese and charcuterie.
+The Fauquier County Wine Trail stretches north of Washington and has almost 30 wineries and cideries, including Linden Vineyards, Delaplane Cellars, Philip Carter Winery, and RdV Vineyards, an exclusive appointment-only winery where your visit entails an in-depth tour of the property and a tasting paired with locally-sourced cheese and charcuterie.

 —Historic Elegance in Virginia’s Colonial Capital—